Summary

 Administration

 Contributions to all the elements of social security are dealt with through payroll and all payments are made to the Bureau of Labor Insurance within the Ministry of Labor.
+Contributions to the different elements of social security are due on different days of the month.

 Benefits

-Individuals who sustain an illness or injury while working are covered by Labour Insurance.
-During the first two years of medical treatment the cover provides first 70 percent, then 50 percent of a worker's employees insured wage, which is not the same as their full wage. .
+Individuals who sustain an illness or injury while working are covered by Labor Insurance.
+During the first two years of medical treatment the cover provides first 70 percent, then 50 percent of a worker's employees insured wage, which is not the same as their full wage.
 The NHI scheme pays a significant portion of the costs of medical care and medicines; it does not provide total cover for medical expenses.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.